jrgics/aws-s3-lambda-example/README.md

 ### Deployed API's

 Using [postman](https://www.getpostman.com/) and [newman](https://www.npmjs.com/package/newman), the deployed API's can be tested.
-Be sure to modify the `test/api/env/develop.postman_environment.json` file to reflect appropriate endpoints to test.
+Be sure to modify the `test/api/env/production.postman_environment.json` file to reflect appropriate endpoints to test.

 These tests can be modified using the Postman application.

-Run the tests using the command `npm run test:api`.
+Run the tests using the command `npm run test:api:production`.

 ### Deployed HTML